TheLux83/100-days-of-code/log.md

 **Thoughts:** I didn't do much coding today, but I'm in the making for the frontpage.
 Something that I'm most afraid of, because I have to get creative about the design.
 And I'm not that creative.
 Hopefully I will get this done as soon as possible

+### Day 14: February 18, 2020

+**Today's Progress**: Build all pages in Gimp.
+The design is done.

+**Thoughts:** Design isn't my best trait.
+But I think I did a good job.
+But it took the whole day.
+I hope that I'm able to script tomorrow again.